sinesy/GitBookLegacy/tensorflow.md

 It goes without saying that the number of layers/nodes must not be increased indiscriminately, since it may lead to the opposite outcome: a low accuracy, due to an insufficient number of training examples.

 **
 **

 **
 **

 ## **TensorFlow**

 Platform Machine Learning module is based on Google TensorFlow ML engine: you can use the user interface provided by Platform to define a model, train and test it and finally, to use it on predicting solutions with your own application data.

-All the complexity of TensorFlow is hidden by Platform: you can graphically configure your model and carry out training & testing sessions usingCSV filesorSQL queriesdefined within Platform.
+All the complexity of TensorFlow is hidden by Platform: you can graphically configure your model and carry out training & testing sessions using CSV filesorSQL queries defined within Platform.

 Finally, you can connect the defined model to the rest of your application and exploit the predictions it provides and save them along with your application data.

-Optionally, you can access toTensorBoarduser interface, directly from Platform, in case you need to get detail information about the training sessions and the neural network under definition.
+Optionally, you can access toTensor Board user interface, directly from Platform, in case you need to get detail information about the training sessions and the neural network under definition.

 **
 **

 ## **Machine Learning in Platform**